-Why should you learn to use proper grammar?
-Whether you like it or not, people judge you based on how you write and speak.
-It's true, folks.
+People judge you based on how you write and speak.
 Taking the time to follow the rules of Standard English in your formal writing and speech allows you to present yourself in the best possible light.

+People often mistake the word everyday for the phrase every day.
 Have you ever made this grammar mistake?
 The rule is fairly easy to grasp.
 Read the lesson and take the quiz!

 What the heck does this mean?
 How can sentences have voices?

 Voice refers to whether the subject is performing the action or receiving the action of a verb.

 How do you write these and which should you use?
 I'll teach you!

 Learn more about active and passive voice here.